 Stock pickers are generally looking for stocks that will outperform the broader market.
 Buying under-rated businesses is one path to excess returns.
 For example, the Bamboos Health Care Holdings Limited (HKG:2293) share price is up 47% in the last 5 years, clearly besting the market return of around -3.8% (ignoring dividends).

 While markets are a powerful pricing mechanism, share prices reflect investor sentiment, not just underlying business performance.
 By comparing earnings per share (EPS) and share price changes over time, we can get a feel for how investor attitudes to a company have morphed over time.

-During five years of share price growth, Bamboos Health Care Holdings achieved compound earnings per share (EPS) growth of 19% per year.
-This EPS growth is higher than the 9.4% average annual increase in the share price.
-So it seems the market isn't so enthusiastic about the stock these days.
+During five years of share price growth, Bamboos Health Care Holdings achieved compound earnings per share (EPS) growth of 27% per year.
+This EPS growth is higher than the 8.0% average annual increase in the share price.
+So one could conclude that the broader market has become more cautious towards the stock.

 What About Dividends?

 It is important to consider the total shareholder return, as well as the share price return, for any given stock.
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
 Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
 In the case of Bamboos Health Care Holdings, it has a TSR of 71% for the last 5 years.
 That exceeds its share price return that we previously mentioned.
 This is largely a result of its dividend payments!